Tulip Festival

 IMG_5786

-April rains bring in May flowers’ is a common saying in Canada, especially as everyone awaits the April rains to help wash away the winter snow that had been shoveled to form little mounds around their homes.
-Whether the plants, especially the tulips and daffodils, whether it rained or not, by end of April they sprout out to mark the beginning of spring.
+April rains bring May flowers\” is a common saying in Canada, especially as everyone awaits the spring showers to help wash away the winter snow that had been shoveled into little mounds around their homes.
+Whether it rains or not, the plants—especially tulips and daffodils—sprout by the end of April, marking the beginning of spring.

-For all our neighbours, friends and family, our garden becomes a place of celebration and many call it ‘Tulip Festival’.
-Close by in Ottawa, the Capital City of Canada, the largest tulip festival in North America and is held every year in May.
-This festival is a celebration founded on international friendship with Netherlands, the home of tulips.
-It all begun in 1945 with the presentation of 100,000 tulip bulbs from Princess Juliana of the Netherlands to Ottawa, Canada’s capital, given in appreciation of the safe haven that members of Holland’s exiled royal family received during World War II in Ottawa and in recognition of the role which Canadian troops played in the liberation of the Netherlands.
-Since then, the tulip has become Ottawa’s official flower and, each spring, the National Capital Region blooms with magnificent tulip beds planted by the National Capital Commission, attracting hundreds of thousands of visitors.
+Close by in Ottawa, Canada’s capital, the largest tulip festival in North America is held every May.
+This festival is a celebration founded on international friendship with the Netherlands, the home of tulips.
+It all began in 1945 with the presentation of 100,000 tulip bulbs from Princess Juliana of the Netherlands to Ottawa, in appreciation of the safe haven that members of the Dutch exiled royal family received during World War II in Ottawa, and in recognition of the role Canadian troops played in the liberation of the Netherlands.
+Since then, the tulip has become Ottawa’s official flower.
+Each spring, the National Capital Region blooms with magnificent tulip beds planted by the National Capital Commission, attracting hundreds of thousands of visitors.
 As a thank-you gift, the Netherlands sends more than a million tulips to Ottawa every year.

 Tulip Vet1